EricWVGG/d-amp/README.md

 Anyway: I had a bit of fun writing this.
 The design is inspired by Tab Cola (the phrase “it’s the real thing” was ping-ponging in my head, and Tab soda was on my mind… just silliness really).
 I had some fun playing with inertial special effects — look closely at the "shine" on the background, it rolls in your hand like a soda can.

 I am open-sourcing this mostly because the documentation for Web Extensions is not great, so I thought it would be nice to have a working app out there that folks could hack around with.
+Really looking forward to some maniac changing the name and uploading to the App Store 9_9.
 Maybe someday I’ll turn this into a proper Extension tutorial…?

 xoxo Sept 2021 @Eric_WVGG